 TSNE is pleased to introduce its newest fiscally-sponsored organization, Community Health Network Area 17 (CHNA 17).
 As one of the 27 CHNAs in the state tasked with promoting healthier people and communities, CHNA 17 is a regional coalition of public, private, and nonprofit representatives that serves the 6 Massachusetts towns and cities: Arlington, Belmont, Cambridge, Somerville, Waltham, and Watertown.
 By fostering community engagement, elevating best practices, advancing racial equity, and supporting learning opportunities, CHNA 17 works to address the needs of the most marginalized members of their communities.
-The coalition is run by an active volunteer steering committee, interns, an evaluator and the Planning Director, Stacy Carruth-Sesia.
+The coalition is run by an active volunteer steering committee, interns, an evaluator, and Planning Director Stacy Carruth-Sesia.

 Racial Equity and Mental Health